The Voice of Art (TVOA) is a nonprofit 501(c)(3) visual art organization founded in 2017.

 Sean Shea grew up in CT and now lives in NH and FL; he is the Founder and President of Virtual Intelligence Briefing - a data intelligence and marketing firm.
 Shea graduated from Lyndon State College with a BS in Meteorology.
 He has spent the past 20 years leading technology companies with innovative sales and marketing methodologies.
 Shea spends his time fishing, golfing, working with others with addiction challenges, and has enjoyed several mission trips to Haiti.
 He ran his own charity for nine years, serving veterans in NH and helped start New Hampshire's first home for homeless veterans.
 Sean currently serves on the board of the Addiction Recovery Coalition.

-A Resident of Trumbull, CT, and a Korean-English Interpreter.
+A Resident of Berlin, CT, and Educator.